$\epsilon$-Kernel Coresets for Stochastic Points: -Kernels for Expectations of Width

 After obtaining $T$, we apply $T$ to $\calP$ in linear time.
 Notice that $M'=T(\M(\calP))=\M(T(\calP))$.
 Therefore, Lemma~\ref{lm:extreme} also holds for $M'$ (i.e., we can search over $M'$ the maximum vertex in any given direction in $O(n\log n)$ time).

 Let $\delta=O(\epsilon \alpha/d)$.
-We compute a set $\calI$ of $O(1/\delta^{d-1})=O(1/\epsilon^{d-1})$ points on the unit sphere $\mathbb{S}^{d-1}$ such that for any point $v\in \mathbb{S}^{d-1}$, there is a point $u\in \calI$ such that $\|u-v\|\leq \delta$ (see e.g., \cite{agarwal1992farthest, chan2000approximating}).
+We compute a set $\calI$ of $O(\delta^{-(d-1)})=O(\epsilon^{-(d-1)})$ points on the unit sphere $\mathbb{S}^{d-1}$ such that for any point $v\in \mathbb{S}^{d-1}$, there is a point $u\in \calI$ such that $\|u-v\|\leq \delta$ (see e.g., \cite{agarwal1992farthest, chan2000approximating}).
 For each $u$ in $\calI$, we include $-u$ in $\calI$ as well.
 For each direction $u\in \calI$, we compute $x(u)=\arg\max_{x\in M'} \innerprod{x}{u}$.
-Based on the previous discussion, all $\{x(u)\}_{u\in \calI}$ can be computed in $O(1/\delta^{d-1} n\log n)=O(1/\epsilon^{d-1} n\log n)$ time.
+Based on the previous discussion, all $\{x(u)\}_{u\in \calI}$ can be computed in $O(\delta^{-(d-1)} n\log n)=O(\epsilon^{-(d-1)} n\log n)$ time.

 \begin{lemma} $S=\{x(u)\}_{u\in \calI}$ is an $\eps$-kernel for $M'$. \footnote{ This is a folklore result.
 A proof of the 2D case can be found in \cite{CM03}.
-The general case is a straightforward extension and we provide a proof in Appendix~\ref{sec:appendix} for completeness. } \end{lemma} Finally, we can then run existing $\eps$-kernel algorithms~\cite{Cha06,YAPV04} in $O(|S|)$ time to further reduce the size of $S$ to $O(1/\eps^{(d-1)/2})$.
-Lemma~\ref{lm:complexity} and Theorem~\ref{thm:expconstruction} hold for locational uncertainty models as well.
+The general case is a straightforward extension and we provide a proof in Appendix~\ref{sec:appendix} for completeness. } \end{lemma} Finally, we can then run existing $\eps$-kernel algorithms~\cite{Cha06,YAPV04} in $O(|S|)$ time to further reduce the size of $S$ to $O(\eps^{-(d-1)/2})$, which finishes the proof of Theorem~\ref{thm:expconstructionexistential}.
+Lemma~\ref{lm:complexity} and Theorem~\ref{thm:expconstructionexistential} hold for locational uncertainty models as well.
 The details can be found in Appendix~\ref{sec:appendix}.